 • It views society as a complex system with interrelated parts.

-• It emphasizes the role of social institutions in maintaining societal stability and cohesion.
+• It emphasises the role of social institutions in maintaining societal stability and cohesion.

 • It suggests that effective functioning of each part of society contributes to overall societal stability and growth.